 Carnivorous pet fish are becoming more popular in the aquarium hobby because their teeth are designed like those of a shark (for tearing flesh)!
 The most popular carnivore pet fish is the piranha.
 That’s not a fish to get if you are squeamish!

-Feeding piranhas involves either a live fish or a chunk of meat as the piranha will kill and eat either.
+Feeding piranhas involves either a live fish or a chunk of meat as the piranha will shred and eat either.

 There are many different types of fish.
 Depending on the type, they have a specific diet that will vary greatly from one to another.
 Fish can be classified as omnivorous (eating both plants and animals), carnivorous (only eating meat), or herbivore (only consuming plant material).